 STAGE TWO: THE PLANTAGENETS

-In Stage Two the direct-line of anointed sovereigns are broken for a few generations from Edward III to Henry Tudor VII, because of the Wars of the Roses.
-Henry VII had to swoop in (so to speak) and defeat Richard III, and then Henry was anointed.
+In Stage Two the direct line of anointed sovereigns are broken for a few generations from Edward III to Henry Tudor VII, because of the Wars of the Roses.
+Henry Tudor had to swoop in (so to speak) and defeat Richard III, and then Henry was anointed as Henry VII.
 So there is some overlap between Stages Two and Three, just as there was some overlap between Stages One and Two.

 The Plantagenets are the longest-lasting English dynasty, but we trace them only briefly in three tables.